HackYourFuture/curriculum/README.md

 **Module goals**

 __JavaScript:__
-- Values, Operators and Variables
+- What is JavaScript and where can you use it for
-- Primitives Types
+- Basic Data Types
     - Strings
     - Numbers
     - Array
+- Values
-    - Function
+- Operators
-    - Objects litterals
+- Variables
-- Conditions
+- Naming conventions
+- Loops (for and while)
 - Functions
-- For Loops and While
+- Closures
+- Scopes
+- Advanced Data types
+    - Objects
 - String and Array Manipulations
+- Basic DOM manipulations
+- Code commenting

 __CLI:__
 - To know the terminal/bash/command line for UNIX based systems.